astronomer/docs/learn/airflow-trigger-rules.md

 ![Screenshot of the Airflow UI with a DAG graph showing 2 successful, 1 running and 1 failed upstream tasks and one downstream task in upstream_failed state depending on all 4 upstream tasks](/img/guides/airflow-trigger-rules_all_success_2.png)

-Analogously, as soon as any upstream task is in the state `skipped`, the downstream task is set to the state `skipped` and does not run.
+Similarly, as soon as any upstream task is in the state `skipped`, the downstream task is set to the state `skipped` and does not run.

 ![Screenshot of the Airflow UI with a DAG graph showing 2 successful, 1 running and 1 skipped upstream tasks and one downstream task in skipped state depending on all 4 upstream tasks](/img/guides/airflow-trigger-rules_all_success_3.png)